General Terms and Conditions

 13. Photography and videoing of participants in Matchfit sessions may occasionally take place for marketing purposes.
-Where this may happen participants will be notified in advance, and if a parent/guardian or player has concerns about it they should raise them with Matchfit prior to the relevant session.
+If a parent/guardian or player has concerns about it they should raise them with Matchfit.
 Matchfit may use any such photographs/videos in its published materials or on its website, however if this is done, any participant appearing will not be named without specific parental consent and (if they are aged 12 or over) their own consent.

 14. In addition, parents/guardians or carers may in principle take photographs or video recordings of their own children participating in Matchfit training sessions which also include images of other children.
 However, before doing so they must first obtain permission from the coach in charge of the session, which permission may be refused or may be made conditional, depending on the circumstances, and on whether it is possible to obtain any other appropriate/necessary consents before the photography/videoing takes place.

 15. Matchfit tries to avoid cancelling any booked activity unless this is absolutely unavoidable.
 However occasionally an activity has to be cancelled, for example due to weather or ground conditions.
 When this happens: